south-bend-code-works/intro-to-web-dev/lessons/module1/live_session_2_instructor_template.md

 1. Using functions and basic logic in JavaScript
 2. Learn the Document Object Model (DOM) and combine HTML, CSS, and JavaScript to build interactive websites.
+3. Quidditch Cup 2.0 in Small Groups
-3. Hosting your website on GitHub
+3. Hosting you Quidditch Cup 2.0 on GitHub and Github Sites.
 4. (last 5 minutes)
     - Review Final Project Part 2
     - Talk about the upcoming lab and it's format